Made in Portugal sustainable fashion and clothing

 Sienna

 Raised by two professional seamstresses called Maria, Marisa grew up impacted by her grandmothers.
 Her project Sienna started as a hobby and has grown into one of Lisbon’s favourite fashion brands.
-As far as I know she still creates all her gorgeous designs and pieces herself.
+As far as I know, she designs every piece and they are manufactured in Lisbon.
+Now there’s a store in Alges.

 Read next: The complete guide to sustainable shopping in Lisbon